xphoniex/Corsairs-Bot/README.md

 # High score

-By setting DEVELOPMENT to 0 (at the header) and with a little bit of luck, the bot was able to score 330.
-My own record is 350.
+By setting DEVELOPMENT to 0 (at the header) and with a bit of luck, the bot was able to score *330*.

 # Room For Improvement